microsoftgraph/msgraph-sdk-design/content/BatchResponseContent.md

 - Deserialize batch response payload into a collection of GraphResponse objects
 - Allow users to enumerate collection of GraphResponse objects
+- Expose NextLink URL if one is present in the payload.

 ## Performance Considerations